-• Right-click the Movavi Screen Capture Studio icon in the notification area and select Preview Recorded Videos.
+• Click the Movavi Screen Capture Studio icon on the menu bar and select Preview Recorded Videos.

 Also, the capture editor will open after you finish recording a video.

 Opening previous recordings

 After you've finished a recording, it will open in the capture editor, where you can view and cut the file.
 If you want to edit the recording later, you can open a recording file using any of the following: